 1983-D Quarter Value

-The 1983-D also exhibits fewer documented die varieties compared to the P-mint, making it the more “straightforward” option for collectors seeking clean, variety-free examples of this date.
+The 1983-D also exhibits fewer documented die varieties than the P-mint, making it the more straightforward option for collectors who simply want a clean, variety-free example of this date.
+At MS65 grade, Denver examples are slightly more affordable than their Philadelphia counterparts, valued around $38 versus $46 for the P-mint.

 1983-D Quarter Price/Grade Chart